SteveRosam/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 -   You have an active account with your cloud provider.
 -   You have access to [Aiven Console](https://console.aiven.io/) ([to integrate with AWS](/docs/platform/howto/byoc/create-custom-cloud#create-cloud-aws)).
--   You have administrator's role in your Aiven organization ([to integrate with AWS](/docs/platform/howto/byoc/create-custom-cloud#create-cloud-aws)).
+-   You have the [super admin](/docs/platform/howto/make-super-admin) role in your Aiven organization ([to integrate with AWS](/docs/platform/howto/byoc/create-custom-cloud#create-cloud-aws)).
 -   You have Terraform installed
     ([to integrate with AWS](/docs/platform/howto/byoc/create-custom-cloud#create-cloud-aws)).